gasparesganga/gasparesganga.com/labs/php-shapefile/index.md

 ---
 layout      : lab
 title       : PHP ShapeFile
-description : PHP library to read any ESRI Shapefile and its associated DBF into a PHP Array or WKT updated     : 2017-09-14 getit       : github        : gasparesganga/php-shapefile download      : true
+description : PHP library to read any ESRI Shapefile and its associated DBF into a PHP Array, WKT or GeoJSON updated     : 2017-11-20 getit       : github        : gasparesganga/php-shapefile download      : true